rudymatela/conjure/README.md

 	duplicates [1,0,1]  =  [1]
 	duplicates [0,1,0,1]  =  [0,1]

-Here's what Conjure prints:
+Here is what Conjure prints:

 	duplicates []  =  []
 	duplicates (x:xs)  =  if elem x xs then x:duplicates xs else []

-This implementation follows our definition, but may return duplicate duplicates,
+This implementation follows our partial definition, but may return duplicate duplicates,
 see:

 	duplicates [1,0,1,0,1]  =  [1,0,1]